mpiranfar/web-app-scDHA/README.md

 This is a Shiny web application that performs single-cell RNA-seq data analysis using the scDHA package.

 ## How to Run the App
-1. Make sure you have R and Torch package and libtorch library installed on your computer. libtorch can be installed using: torch::install_torch()
+1. Make sure you have R and the scDHA package installed on your computer.
+To see how to install the scDHA package see: https://github.com/duct317/scDHA

-2. Install the required R packages by running the following in RStudio: install.packages(c("scDHA", "shiny", "ggplot2", "httr", "DT", "mclust", "viridis"))
+2. Install the other required R packages by running the following in RStudio: install.packages(c("shiny", "ggplot2", "httr", "DT", "mclust", "viridis"))

 3. Open the web-app.R file in RStudio.